 A will may contain information about the deceased's family you were unaware of.
 If there is a gap in parish registers, you may find the only way of proving a relationship, for example that of a late father and his daughter, is by looking to see if the deceased left a will as it may contain information proving the connection.

-Your ancestor could be mentioned in any possible wills and testaments of other family members, thus opening up a whole new avenue to research.
+Your ancestor could be mentioned in any possible wills of other family members, thus opening up a whole new avenue to research.
 If your ancestor was married, you may find they are mentioned in a will of a member of their wife's or husband's family.

 A codicil was sometimes added to the will if the testator wanted to add information and instructions to an existing will without making out a new one.